cs182sp22/cs182sp22.github.io/index.md

 provided via the bCourses ["Media Gallery"](https://bcourses.berkeley.edu/courses/1538180/external_tools/90481).
 Students are responsible for all lecture content.

 This Ed post ["Lecture Schedule"](https://edstem.org/us/courses/64085/discussion/5196727) contains more info about the lecture schedule, including: location (eg 10 Evans vs online Zoom) and lecture recording links.

+Here is an **optional weekly reading list** of supplemental material: [link](https://docs.google.com/document/d/1asBPDgxrI47hiQ2rjGBmdAXLWv02kopqDgcE4yyW718/edit).
+While this is not required for the course, we believe that the material here can enhance understanding of the course and, more broadly, gain further exposure to the DNN field.

 ### Lecture Slides
 <ul>